Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 Many DL solutions have been proposed for image compression.
-Dependent on the type of utilized DNNs, those solutions can be mainly classified as convolutional neural networks (CNN)-based \cite{prakash2017semantic,kong2020spectral}, recurrent neural networks (RNN)-based \cite{toderici2017full,punnappurath2019learning}, generative adversarial neural networks-(GAN) based \cite{rippel2017real,agustsson2019generative,kudo2021gan}. \begin{itemize} \item \emph{CNN-based methods}: CNNs have prime importance in feature extraction and image compression.
+Dependent on the type of utilized DNNs, those solutions can be mainly classified as CNN-based \cite{prakash2017semantic,kong2020spectral}, RNN-based \cite{toderici2017full,punnappurath2019learning}, and GAN-based \cite{rippel2017real,agustsson2019generative,kudo2021gan}. \begin{itemize} \item \emph{CNN-based methods}: CNNs have prime importance in feature extraction and image compression.
 In \cite{prakash2017semantic}, the authors present a CNN-based method, in which semantically-salient regions are highlighted by an intentional map and encoded at a higher quality than those background regions.
 The authors in \cite{kong2020spectral} propose a CNN-based end-to-end multi-spectral image compression method for feature partitioned extraction, which consists of two parallel parts (\ie, one for spectral features and the other for spatial features).
-Then, a rate-distortion optimizer is adopted to make the representation data more compact, and yields superior performance in terms of PSNR than JPEG2000 \cite{kong2020spectral} . \item \emph{RNNs-based methods}: Commonly, the RNN-based methods \cite{toderici2017full, punnappurath2019learning} also involve some convolutional layers.
+Then, a rate-distortion optimizer is adopted to make the representation data more compact, and yields superior performance in terms of PSNR than JPEG2000 \cite{kong2020spectral}. \item \emph{RNN-based methods}: Commonly, the RNN-based methods \cite{toderici2017full, punnappurath2019learning} also involve some convolutional layers.
 For instance, Toderici \etal \cite{toderici2017full} present a set of full-resolution lossy image compression methods consisting of an RNN-based encoder and decoder, a binarizer, and LSTM modules for entropy coding.
 The RNN encoder encodes the residuals between the previous reconstruction and the uncompressed layer, and combines the extracted key features with the output of the previously hidden layer at each recurrent step.
-The performance of typical RNNs (\eg, LSTM, associative LSTM, and a new hybrid NN of gate recurrent unit (GRU) and residual network (ResNet)) has been validated in \cite{toderici2017full} and indicates a fine image compression quality. \item \emph{GAN-based methods}: GAN encompasses one generator and one discriminator, the game of which contributes to generate new, synthetic data samples that seem authentic and exhibit many realistic characteristics \cite{jamil2022learning}.
+The performance of typical RNNs (\eg, LSTM, associative LSTM, a new hybrid DNN of gate recurrent unit (GRU) and residual network (ResNet)) has been validated in \cite{toderici2017full} and indicates fine image compression quality. \item \emph{GAN-based methods}: GAN encompasses one generator and one discriminator, the game of which contributes to generating new, synthetic data samples that seem authentic and exhibit many realistic characteristics \cite{jamil2022learning}.
 Rippel \etal \cite{rippel2017real} introduce GAN to realize a real-time adaptive compression.
-By adopting the pyramidal decomposition and regularization for feature extraction and processing with adaptive codelength, the codec in \cite{rippel2017real} efficiently produces files 2.5 times smaller than JPEG and JPEG 2000.
-Agustsson \etal \cite{agustsson2019generative} also present a full-resolution image compression framework based on GANs operating under low bit rates, and successfully build an extremely-effective image compression system by constraining the application domain to street images.
-In particular, on the basis of available semantic labels, this system can fully synthesize unimportant regions in the decoded image with preserved ingredients such as streets and trees.
+By adopting the pyramidal decomposition and regularization for feature extraction and processing with adaptive codelength, the codec in \cite{rippel2017real} efficiently produces files $2.5$ times smaller than JPEG and JPEG 2000.
+Agustsson \etal \cite{agustsson2019generative} also present a full-resolution image compression framework based on GAN operating under low bit rates, and successfully build an extremely-effective image compression system by constraining the application domain to street images.
+In particular, on the basis of available semantic labels, this system can fully synthesize unimportant regions in decoded images with preserved ingredients such as streets and trees. \end{itemize} In addition, researchers also resort to signal processing methods to boost the semantic preserving performance of DNNs \cite{zhou2020multi, li2021learning}.
+In summary, all these efforts increase the interpretability of image semantics, by learning the natural distribution of images instead of merely local information construction.